softwaremill/sttp/docs/backends/wrappers/logging.md

 # Logging

-The `sttp.client.logging.LoggingBackend` can log requests and responses which end successfully or with an exception.
+The `sttp.client3.logging.LoggingBackend` can log requests and responses which end successfully or with an exception.
 It can be created given:

-* a `sttp.client.logging.Logger`, which is an integration point with logging libraries.
+* a `sttp.client3.logging.Logger`, which is an integration point with logging libraries.
 Two such integration that are available with sttp-client is slf4j and scribe (see below), but custom ones can be easily added.
-* a `sttp.client.logging.Log`, which constructs messages and performs logging actions.
+* a `sttp.client3.logging.Log`, which constructs messages and performs logging actions.
 A custom implementation can be provided to change default log levels or log message content.

 By default, the following options are exposed: